getartistry/artistry/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 3.3.2 (2018-06-26) =
+* New feature: want to retarget your visitors in Google?
+Simply enable the Google Dynamic Remarketing option of our plugin and Google's remarketing tags will be placed on all pages of your website, including the basket and thank-you page.
+The Dynamic Remarketing code is perfectly alligned with the product feeds you created.
+* Added a mother product name attribute.
+Some channels, such as Manomano, need this to be used for variation products.
+* Solved a bug: google categories where added to the XML feed even when product items should have been removed due to filtering.
+This has now been solved.
+* Solved a bug: removed rightpress support as it was causing prices to be wrong in product feeds.
+* WPML support is deactivated when license is no longer valid

+= 3.3.1 (2018-06-25) =
+* Added a channel template for Katoni.dk
+* Increased the maximum lenght for custom field from 20 to 50 characters

+= 3.3.0 (2018-06-24) =
+* Fixed a PHP warning when no attribute could be appended to variant product names

+= 3.2.9 (2018-06-23) =
+* Fixed a bug: there was a bug in the multiplying rule.
+This has now been solved.
+* Previous release caused errors to display after the final configuration step.
+Those have been removed now.

+= 3.2.8 (2018-06-22) =
+* Fixed a bug: sale prices that were inserted excl.
+VAT and show incl.
+VAT on the website did not contain VAT in the product feeds.
+This has now been solved.
+* Fixed a bug: multiply rules on numeric values containing a comma did not work.
+This has now been solved.

+= 3.2.7 (2018-06-22) =
+* Hyphens are now also allowed for XML elements when one adds a custom attribute field

+= 3.2.6 (2018-06-21) =
+* Made changes to the Miinto templates so they now all support Denmark, Netherlands and Poland localized fields

+= 3.2.5 (2018-06-20) =
+* We made a change to how category filters are working.
+Filters are now *always* working on the original category name and no longer need to be changed when you mapped your category to those of Google.
+We also replaced the input field with a drop-down containing all your categories when you create a new category rule
+* We added an AdTribes widget to your dashboard containing links to our latest blog posts

+= 3.2.4 (2018-06-18) =
+* Added an option to enable / disable WPML support

+= 3.2.3 (2018-06-17) =
+* Category rules now both work on your original category name AND the Google category taxonomy

+= 3.2.2 (2018-06-15) =
+* Minor update: change of plugin name and asset headers

+= 3.2.1 (2018-06-14) =
+* Multiply, divide, plus and minus are new conditions that can be used when creating rules.
+These new operators only work on numeric fields such as price, sale price, quantity, etc.

+= 3.2.0 (2018-06-13) =
+* Added support for WC Fields Factory so the custom attributes created by thus plugin now also can be used

+= 3.1.9 (2018-06-12) =
+* The extra custom attributes for variations where not saving, this bug has been solved now

+= 3.1.8 (2018-06-12) =
+* Fixed a bug: in some occasions the attribute value was not appended to the product name for variation products

+= 3.1.7 (2018-06-10) =
+* Added validation on the input fields added by the plugin (GTIN, EAN, SKU, optimized title, etc)
+* Added sanitizing for POST and GET parameters

+= 3.1.6 (2018-06-06) =
+* Removed the 'Grant access to support' functionality in the plugin settings section as it was violating the WordPress directory guidelines.

+= 3.1.5 (2018-06-06) =
+* Added support for WooCommerce Advanced Free Shipping
+* Fixed a bug: inactive shipping methods where still being used to calculate a product shipping price.
+This has now been solved.

+= 3.1.4 (2018-06-06) =
+* Added Fruugo.nl template
+* Added Fruugo.es template
+* Added Fruugo United States template
+* Added Fruugo Australia template

+= 3.1.3 (2018-06-05) =
+* Added Fruugo.co.uk template
+* Added Moebel.de template

+= 3.1.2 (2018-06-04) =
+* Fixed a bug in the Free Shipping Method

+= 3.1.1 (2018-06-04) =
+* The size field for Facebook DRM product feeds was missing, added it to the fields drop-downs now.

+= 3.1.0 (2018-06-03) =
+* WPML: on popular demand our plugin now supports WPML.
+Create your product feeds in all your active languages.

+= 3.0.9 (2018-05-31) =
+* Added links to support pages on AdTribes.io

+= 3.0.8 (2018-05-30) =
+* License notications where not shown when they should, issue has been solved
+* Minor template changes

+= 3.0.7 (2018-05-30) =
+* Added support for the Google Shopping 'installment' field

+= 3.0.6 (2018-05-28) =
+* Added the Miinto.pl Poland template

+= 3.0.5 (2018-05-27) =
+* Fixed a bug: when adding multiple custom attributes in the attribute mapping page it would only save the last created custom attribute mapping.
+This bug now has been solved.

+= 3.0.4 (2018-05-27) =
+* Major update of plugin Shipping zones support: The plugin now also supports Australian and United States postal code implementations and respects minimum tresholds for Free Shipping
+* Made compatible with WooCommerce 3.4
+* Changed license check from twice to once a day

+= 3.0.3 (2018-05-20) =
+* Added template for Miinto Denmark
+* Added template for Miinto Netherlands
+* Fixed a category mapping bug for Google Shopping product feeds
+* Fixed a is_numeric php warning

+= 3.0.2 (2018-05-17) =
+* Filters are now also working on products that are missing the attribute the filters is set on

+= 3.0.1 (2018-05-17) =
+* Fixed a batched filter bug
+* Fixed a minor PHP warning

+= 3.0.0 (2018-05-16) =
+* Bug fix for include_only filters

+= 2.9.9 (2018-05-16) =
+* Bug fix for filters on strings

+= 2.9.8 (2018-05-16) =
+* Added an extra template field tax for the Skroutz feeds

+= 2.9.7 (2018-05-16) =
+* Add a filter option to 'include only' on 'is not equal to' string values

+= 2.9.6 (2018-05-16) =
+* Added some more cleaning-up upon deinstallation of plugin

+= 2.9.5 (2018-05-15) =
+* Added some clean-up functionalities: when the plugin gets disabled it removed the hooks created to automatically refresh the feed and check the license.
+When the plugin is deleted the entire product feed configuration is deleted.

+= 2.9.4 (2018-05-14) =
+* Solved a stack trace error that in some cases stopped the automatic update process of product feeds

+= 2.9.3 (2018-05-13) =
+* Fixed minor count error

+= 2.9.2 (2018-05-11) =
+* Fixed the preg_match errors upon generation of the feed

 = 2.9.1 (2018-05-11) =
 * Added the possibility to map a channel price to your front-end price (price inserted excl.
 VAT, shown including VAT)